 Award-winning composer Koji Nakano’s music reflects the relationship between beauty, form and imperfection through the formality of music.
 In 2008, he became the first composer to receive the S&R Washington Award Grand Prize.
 Since then, Nakano has been recognized as one of the major voices among Asian composers of his generation.
 As a composer, scholar and an educator, his musical activities have included community service and outreach to help bridge Eastern and Western musical cultures.
 His recent work strives to merge both musical traditions and also make reference to theatre, philosophy, rituals and spirituality.

-Nakano has composed more than seventy works, including solo chamber and choral works, as well as symphonic movements, concertos, operas, and various cross-cultural compositions for Asian and Western instruments.
+Nakano has composed more than seventy works, including solo, chamber, choral works, symphonic movements, concertos, operas, and various cross-cultural compositions featuring Asian traditional instruments.
 His music has been premiered in Europe, USA, Canada, Australia, and Asia.
 His works have been performed at such venues as Carnegie Hall, Merkin Hall, Jordan Hall, John F. Kennedy Center for the Performing Arts, Smithsonian Museum, Asia Society, Tokyo Wonder Site, ISCM World Music Days, Tanglewood Music Festival, Aspen Music Festival and School, Bowdoin International Music Festival, June in Buffalo, Composers Conference at Wellesley College, Pacific Rim Music Festival, Chelsea Music Festival, Creativity Unlimited Music Festival in Australia, Asian Composers League Festival & Conference, Shanghai New Music Week, China-ASEAN Music Week, Taipei International New Music Festival, SoundBridge Contemporary Music Festival in Malaysia, Yogyakarta Contemporary Music Festival in Indonesia, among others.

 His portrait concert has been presented at the Kennedy Center for the Performing Arts, at Tenri Cultural Institute of New York, at Northern Illinois University, at Georgia State University as part of the College Music Society’s Fifty-First National Conference, at Musicasa in Tokyo, at Seoul National University in Korea, and Burapha University in Thailand.